-Rapid urbanization encourages proportionate enhancements to be made in the appropriate urban public utility infrastructures.
-Such public utilities are energized majorly by non-renewable sources; therefore, it is critical to conserve energy & enhance the quality of life for the people in Chennai City.
-Streetlights, as one of the major consumers of energy in the public utility infrastructure segment, was evaluated for optimization.
+Rapid urbanisation encourages proportionate enhancements to be made in the appropriate urban public utility infrastructures.
+Such public utilities are energised majorly by non-renewable sources; therefore, it is critical to conserve energy & enhance the quality of life for the people in Chennai City.
+Streetlights, as one of the major consumers of energy in the public utility infrastructure segment, was evaluated for optimisation.

 The roadmap has 3 stages:

-Stage 1: Converting from sodium-vapor lights to LED lights
+Stage 1: Converting from sodium-vapour lights to LED lights

-Stage 2: Centralized real-time monitoring & proactive maintenance, and
+Stage 2: Centralised real-time monitoring & proactive maintenance, and

-Stage 3: Consumption optimization with diming sensor provisions with available LUX & traffic flow
+Stage 3: Consumption optimisation with diming sensor provisions with available LUX & traffic flow

 As a part of Stage 1, 70% of streetlights in the city have been changed to a LED-based lighting system which has resulted in savings of INR 68 crores.
 Area Based Development under the Chennai Smart City Initiative started Stage 2 by selecting a pilot location (T Nagar) in the city and it has been successfully commissioned.
 Currently, Stage 2 & 3 activities are planning to be started in the ABD area.